 Tips to avoid resale fraud:

 There are many affordable alternatives to timeshare.
-Some of the most popular include vacation rentals (i.e. Airbnb), vacation membership programs, or traditional hotels or resorts.
+Some of the most popular include vacation rentals (i.e., Airbnb), vacation membership programs, or traditional hotels or resorts.

 Vacation rentals: the vacation rental industry has exploded with the use of different companies like Airbnb and VRBO.
 Both of these companies are popular because of their ease of service.
 You can book a weekend stay within minutes using their mobile apps or online website.

-Membership programs: While vacation clubs provide discounted trips, they also have significant initial buy-in costs and high annual fees that are subject to change.
+Membership programs: While vacation clubs provide discounted trips, they could also have significant initial buy-in costs and high annual fees that are subject to change.
 So, be careful when looking into this alternative.